 elbow, not into your hands.
 Immediately wash your hands with soap and water or use hand sanitizer that

 contains at least 60% alcohol.

 CMU requires all faculty, staff and students to self-screen each day for symptoms of COVID-19 before coming to CMU's main campus or other satellite location.

-You must be free of any symptoms to report to work on campus.
+You must be free of any symptoms before you come to any CMU location.

-All employees, including student employees, are required to monitor their symptoms daily before coming to campus.
+Every member of the university community, including students, faculty, staff and visitors, is required to monitor their symptoms daily before coming to campus.
 Remember, people can spread the virus before they even know they are sick, so it is important to take steps to protect yourself and others.

 Individuals without symptoms may still be COVID-19 positive, potentially spreading the virus to contacts.
-Please remember to adhere to all other health and safety measures, including social distancing and wearing a face covering or mask.
+Please remember to adhere to all other health and safety measures, including social distancing, wearing a face covering or mask, and washing your hands.